Lansinoh Moms' Club

 Add pumping to your breastfeeding routine

-However, there are a lot of great reasons to introduce pumping: to create a stash for returning to work, girls’ night, date night, a trip to the spa… but we digress.
+However, there are a lot of great reasons to start breast pumping: to create a stash for returning to work, girls’ night, date night, a trip to the spa… but we digress.
 You can also add pumping sessions to give your supply a boost if you feel like it’s starting to slip.
 Trying to work pumping into your day can be a little daunting at first, but here are some suggestions to get you started.

 When is the best time to pump?